Fluvial terrace: Age determination

 A series of terraces along a river.
 The oldest terraces (T1) are higher standing than the younger terraces (T3).
 The present floodplain (T4) will soon become the youngest terrace surface as the river incises.

 Fluvial terraces can be used to measure the rate at which either a stream or river is downcutting its valley.
 A simple calculation of h_{1}/t_{1} can give the average rate of incision(r_{i}), where h_{i} = height of river terrace from river and t_{i} = age of surface.

 Dating of the abandoned terrace surfaces (treads) is possible using a variety of geochronologic techniques.
 The type of technique used, however, is dependent on the composition and age of the terraces.
 Currently used techniques are magnetostratigraphy, low temperature thermochronology, cosmogenic nuclides, radiocarbon, thermoluminescence, optically stimulated luminescence, and U-Th disequilibria.
 Additionally, if there is a succession of preserved fossils, biostratigraphy can be used.

 Using the resulting date and the elevation above its current level, an approximate average rate of downcutting can be determined.
-It is important to note that these rates of incision assume a constant rate of incision over the entire height and time.
+These rates of incision assume a constant rate of incision over the entire height and time.